Surgery for degenerative disc disease

-Degenerative disc disease surgery may be recommended for patients who have found little to no relief after utilizing conservative, non-invasive treatments for several weeks or months.
-New advances in medical technology enable Laser Spine Institute to perform minimally invasive, outpatient procedures to treat degenerative disc disease.
-These procedures present fewer risks and complications than traditional open spine surgery and allow patients to recover much more quickly.
+Degenerative disc disease surgery may be recommended for patients who have found little to no relief after utilizing conservative treatments for several weeks or months.
+At Laser Spine Institute, we offer minimally invasive treatments for degenerative disc disease.
+These procedures present lower risks of complication and shorter recovery periods compared to traditional open spine surgery.^

-Laser Spine Institute offers minimally invasive procedures that are an effective alternative to open spine degenerative disc disease surgery.
-These procedures are performed through a small incision to access the affected disc and don’t require muscle disruption.
-The portion of the disc that is causing nerve compression is removed.
-The statistics for these procedures are overwhelmingly positive — we have a patient recommendation score of 97 out of 100.^ Contact us to learn more and to schedule your initial consultation.
+Laser Spine Institute offers minimally invasive procedures that are a safer and effective alternative to open spine degenerative disc disease surgery.^ These procedures are performed through a small, muscle-sparing incision to access the affected disc and remove the portion of the disc that is causing nerve compression.